donboulton666/bibwoe.com/src/content/posts/virtue.md

 If you notice some one with lust in there eyes, gazing at you; Go Slap Them!
 It breaks the Spiritual transfer!

 Jesus is very forgiving and he found the traditions of covering your face a little much, and thats why you can go to his part of heaven.
-I can only accept 100% virtuous truth of heart and self virtue, to be hand in hand with Father God.
+I can only accept 100% virtuous truth of heart to be hand in hand  as one with Father God.

 Both Me and Jesus know that we are just going to have to settle and overlook truth's here on Earth.